taboularasa/fuckyeah/README.md

 [**Documentation**](http://rubydoc.info/github/somu/fuckyeah/master/frames)

 Fuckyeah is a drop-in solution for refactoring your code, specs, models and everything you dare to refactor.
+No dependencies, works with all Rubies, full test coverage and YARD documentation.
+Everything you can dream of.

 Getting started
 ---------------